bbowman223/bbowman223.github.io/docs/index.md

 # About

-I am a fifth year applied mathematics Ph.D. student at [UCLA](https://ww3.math.ucla.edu/) working under the supervision of [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
+I earned my Ph.D. in applied mathematics at [UCLA](https://ww3.math.ucla.edu/) working under the supervision of [Guido Montúfar](https://www.math.ucla.edu/~montufar/).
 In the past I studied primarily the training/optimization process of neural networks, seeking to understand how the parameterization and algorithm influence the properties of the network throughout time and at convergence.
 Currently, I focus more on developing scalable machine learning methods that respect individual's data usage and privacy rights.

 Some of my research interests:
 * Machine unlearning